What is Regenerative Medicine?

 - Promote neurogenesis (development of new nervous tissue)

 After initial damage to tissues or organs, such as mechanical forces in trauma or the lack of blood supply in strokes and heart attacks, further damage is caused by immune processes and inflammation.
 Subcritically injured cells, which are usually found in the vicinity of the damaged tissue or organ, primarily commit suicide instead of repairing themselves.
 This process further increases the damaged tissue volume.
 To repair this damage, which is (potentially) possible in most organs by the specific stem cells residing in them, is very slow or does not happen at all without external stimulation.
 In such cases, stem cells therapies have been demonstrated to be extremely effective in stimulating repair and limiting further damage.

 ANOVA's Stem Cell Secretome Therapy: The Next Generation of Regenerative Medicine

 Early stem cell research indicated that stem cells heal by replacing damaged cells in injured organs.
 Now, it has become evident that the major effects of tissue repair are not entirely based on direct stem cell implantation, but rather by the secretion of soluble (paracrine) factors from the stem cells themselves.

 This discovery has prompted the ANOVA scientists to explore a completely new therapeutical approach in regenerative medicine, which has ultimately lead to the development of our novel, safe, cell-free treatment: The ANOVA's Stem Cell Secretome Therapy.

-As the first clinic in Europe, ANOVA's Stem Cell therapy, which is available at our German Stem Cell Clinic, method utilizes autologous stem cells, i.e. cells that are derived from the patient itself, to mass produce the secretory factors (that retain the regenerative powers of stem cells), At Anova, a minimally invasive mini-liposuction procedure is performed, which allows for the isolation of stem cells from the subcutaneous fat (adipose tissue) of the patient.
+As the first clinic in Europe, ANOVA's Stem Cell therapy, which is available at our German Stem Cell Clinic, method utilizes autologous stem cells, i.e. cells that are derived from the patient itself, to mass produce the secretory factors (that retain the regenerative powers of stem cells), At ANOVA, a minimally invasive mini-liposuction procedure is performed, which allows for the isolation of stem cells from the subcutaneous fat (adipose tissue) of the patient.

 This method does not rely on direct stem cell transplantation to treat numerous diseases and support anti-aging.
 Latest scientific research has shown that stem cell-free therapies, such as at Anova's, offer the same efficacy as traditional stem cell transplantation therapies, with higher safety and minimized risk for the patient.